Green Party of Ontario: Housing

 The party advocates for more permissive zoning laws that allow the construction of missing-middle and midrise housing.
 It argues that infill development is more environmentally friendly and cost-effective than sprawl development.

 Its elected members have also called for more stringent tenants protections and for the province to partner with non-profit and co-operative housing providers to build affordable non-market homes.

-The party's housing plan, released in 2021, featured seven strategies to build what the party referred to as "more liveable and affordable communities."
+The party's housing plan, released in 2021, featured seven strategies to build what the party referred to as "more liveable and affordable communities".
 They included building more inclusive neighbourhoods through missing middle and midrise development, protecting farmland and other natural land from urban sprawl, building and maintaining a provincial affordable housing supply, ending chronic homelessness, strengthening protections for renters and addressing speculation in the housing market.
-The Toronto Star editorial board endorsed the plan, referring to it as "an ambitious document that proposes tackling the housing crisis from all vantage points."
+The Toronto Star editorial board endorsed the plan, referring to it as "an ambitious document that proposes tackling the housing crisis from all vantage points".

 Climate

 The Green Party supports phasing out fossil fuels and moving to renewable energy sources.
 Its platform included a number of measures to increase the affordability and accessibility of electric vehicles, retrofit homes and businesses to increase energy efficiency, and phase out fossil fuels to reach net zero by 2045.

-The party is opposed to the construction of new nuclear plants.
-It has called for an end to the province's offshore wind moratorium in order to increase access to renewable power.
+The party was opposed to the construction of new nuclear plants.
+However, in November 2024, the party formally reversed its position on nuclear energy at its Annual General Meeting.
+Party delegates passed a resolution recognizing nuclear power as a low-emission energy source and supported the use of Canadian-designed CANDU reactors as part of Ontario's electricity mix.
+It has also called for an end to the province's offshore wind moratorium in order to increase access to renewable power.

 Greens advocate for stronger protections to wetlands and agricultural land.
 Party leader Mike Schreiner was vocal in opposing the Ford government's plan to allow development on southern Ontario's Greenbelt, which was ultimately reversed in 2023.